 1:00–1:25 p.m., Room 1.09.060 (Auditorium), Department of Music

-Presentation of an interdisciplinary, industry-oriented and multi-award-winning research project
+Presentation of an interdisciplinary, industry-related, and multiply award-winning research project

 2:00–2:25 p.m., Room 1.09.060 (Auditorium), Department of Music